lucj/kernelci-docker/README.md

 ## Run the application

+You can use kernelci-docker to run local / development versions of KernelCI.
+This allows you to do changes within the code and get the result instantly in the running docker instances.
+The source code of kernelci frontend and backend is included in this repo as submodules.

 ### Setup a Docker host

 This can be the local machine, a VM or physical machine with the Docker platform installed.